News and Events

 ”If clients and their lawyers believe that prosecutors may one day sift through their communications in searches involving unrelated matters, clients are less likely to be candid with their lawyers, and lawyers will hesitate before writing down what they need to write down,” Jim argued in his appeal.
 “This is unfair to clients, and harms the attorney-client relationship.
 This case involves a gross violation of these principles.”

-The case was widely reported by news and legal media outlets, including the Baltimore Sun in Appeals court orders feds to halt review, hand over emails of Baltimore lawyers under investigation and the Daily Record in 4th Circuit orders magistrate, not feds, to review materials seized from law firm, both articles are dated September 13, 2019.
+The case was widely reported by news and legal media outlets, including, most recently, Law360's Judge Wrong To Let IRS Seize Law Firm's Files, 4th Circ.
+Says, (October 31, 2019) and the Baltimore Sun in Appeals court orders feds to halt review, hand over emails of Baltimore lawyers under investigation and the Daily Record in 4th Circuit orders magistrate, not feds, to review materials seized from law firm, both articles are dated September 13, 2019.